Girls Tennis -

 up score cards, roll-drying wet courts, cleaning up after a match, etc.

-- Parents, family and spectator friends are expected to know basic tennis etiquette.
+- Parents, family and spectator friends are encouraged to learn basic tennis etiquette;

-This means to abide by classic tennis sportsmanship rules.
+this means everyone should abide by classic tennis sportsmanship rules.
 For example, you should cheer/applaud

 only when your athlete hits a winner or plays a great point.
 This also means you should not